kaushikMreddy293/API-Rate-Limiter-with-Java/README.md

-# API Limiter for A Music Application - JAMSYNC
+# API Limiter for A Music Application

 A music player application allows users to browse and play songs with rate-limiting features based on user roles, offering a seamless listening